defold/defold.github.io/_posts/2020-12-25-engine-overview-pt1.md

 Extensions are implementations of a certain api in the engine.
 In this case we refer to implementations that hook into the life cycle of the app.
-These are the current functions available: AppInitialize/Initialize/Update/OnEvent/Finalize/AppFinalize Using these functions, it's easy to add new functionality to the engine, using wither C++, Objective-C or Java.
+These are the current functions available: AppInitialize/Initialize/Update/OnEvent/Finalize/AppFinalize Using these functions, it's easy to add new functionality to the engine, using either C++, Objective-C or Java.

-We are continuousely working on moving parts of the engine into extensions.
+We are continuously working on moving parts of the engine into extensions.
 This allows for better decoupling, removing parts a certain game doesn't need, slimming down the executable size.
 It also adds the possibility for our users to help out updating the extension, and finding/fixing bugs.

 In the future, we'll support more api's to hook into, e.g. resources, components etc.